App version: 0.1.0

 • 53% said their relationships were strained by the remodel, almost double the percentage of all respondents who said the same (27%)

-So, how does one avoid overspending?
-The real question may be, how does one prepare to spend more than anticipated?
+So, how does one avoid overspending or, on the other hand, prepare to spend more than anticipated?
 Either way, there are strategies you can use to mitigate both the monetary and emotional costs of a renovation.
 First, decide what you want to remodel and why.
 Is it merely cosmetic, or is it necessary?
 Is it just for your enjoyment or for the long-term value of the house?Once you have your vision and reason for the remodel, research costs of labor and supplies in your area.
 If you think you may DIY some of it, watch videos or read tutorials to be sure.
 Be honest with yourself and your abilities.
 In our survey, 42% of people ran into unexpected problems that had to be fixed before moving on with the renovations.
 For instance, you could be doing a simple faucet replacement and end up with a flooded bathroom, requiring a plumber to repair it at an emergency rate.That said, get quotes as needed, and before beginning any major work, have a professional check out your electrical and plumbing systems to ensure you won't encounter issues down the road.
 While you’re doing your research, be sure to build flexibility into your budget.
 Even the best-laid plans can fail.
 Experts recommend budgeting for 50% over your anticipated home renovation cost.This rule may be especially important for our readers in Ohio.
 77% of respondents from the Buckeye State said the remodel cost more than expected, which is 25% more than all respondents who said the same (52%).

 Budgeters